LGN520/farreach-public/ycsb-implementation.md

 		* Update part of eval in paper
 		* Update discussion about distributed extension in paper, and double-check farreach paper
 		* Fix one comment of reviewer 1 for comnet22
-	+ Huancheng
-		* TODO: Try to dump db_bench to get preliminary results
-			* TODO: Before coding for db_bench, we should dump and replay db_bench skewed workload by YCSB to get preliminary results
-		* TODO: Mark the results in the 1st round after changing sleep in scripts to distinguish them with other 1st round results; mark the exp2 results of twitter traces with wrong bottleneckidx in the 1st round
-		* TODO: For exp6 on skewness, add uniform result
-		* TODO: For exp7 on value size, run ONLY ONE ROUND for 100% 256B value size -> expected: no improvement of farreach, but the throughput should be similar as that of nocache/netcache under 128B value size
-		* TODO: finish exp8 static workload
-			- TODO: Update YCSB client to disable snapshot if snapshot period = 0
-			- TODO: Get bwcost and thpt for snapshot period = 0 under static and dynamic patterns
-			- TODO: Use snapshot period of 0, 2.5, 5, 7.5, 10 -> keep the results of 1 in the 1st round in exp8.md
-		* TODO: finish exp5 static workload
-		* TODO: run exp9
-		* TODO: run exp10
-			- TODO: [IMPORTANT] In warmup_client.c, we need to admit the top K hottest keys for the given cache size K
-			- TODO: For exp10.sh, as it relies on switch launching and configuration in test_server_rotation.sh -> either place the automatic launching and configuration from other exp.sh into test_server_rotation/dynamic.sh, or modify exp10.sh as other exp.sh
-			- TODO: add the following two notes to benchmark.md for exp10
-				+ NOTE: you have to execute `ssh` from bf1 to all clients/servers, and from each server to all clients such that bf1/server has the host key of clients/servers
-					* Otherwise, you will have an error message of `host key verification failed` for scp in farreach/localscripts/fetch*.sh
-				+ NOTE: you have to use the correct ownership for /tmp/farreach in bf1 and servers
-					* Otherwise, you will have an error message of `Permission denied` for scp in farreach/localscripts/fetch*.sh
-			- TODO: Write down how to calculate average recovery time into benchmark.md
-			- TODO: To speed up evaluation, for each cache size, we only need to run server rotation only once -> under the given cache size, we can run test_recovery_time.sh duplicately to get multi-round recovery time
-		* TODO: Start to re-run experiments for multiple rounds
-			- NOTE: if thpt is affected after fixing write stalls, the previous results cannot be used as the results of the 1st round
-			- TODO: Update benchmark.md to hint user to create SSH key for switch and change private key path in common.sh if necessary

 - 11.13
 	+ Siyuan